I'm an avid crafter, blogger, and self-taught knitter who loves sharing patterns and tutorials.

 Knitting on the bias is simply knitting on the diagonal.
 The technique itself is very simple and relies only on decreases along one side of your pattern and increases on the other.
 It is one of my favorite ways to show off variegated yarn without giant blocks of horizontal color.
 It's also a great way to make anything you make look fancy without needing any special skills or extra work.

-I hope you enjoy this lens.
+I hope you enjoy this article.
 If you have your own techniques or think I should add something, be sure to tell me in the comments.

 Bias knitting is nothing more than working your increases and decreases to their fullest advantage.
 You can use your favorite increase and decrease stitches to achieve the effect you want, but for simplicity I will demonstrate using Kfb (knit in the front and back) and K2tog (knit two together).